 I created a Markdown flavor with parser and build system for writing technical reports and using LaTeX to typeset them to printable PDF files.
 This tool is particularly well suited for pentesting reports but other types of reports can easily be written using this tool.

-I created a scoreboard for verifying and scoring services in a red vs. blue competition for the cyber security club at Clemson University.
-It is currently used by the club when practicing and in classes that are geared toward preparing for those types of competitions.
+I created a scoreboard for verifying and scoring services in a red vs. blue competition for the cyber security student organization at Clemson University.
+It is currently used by CU Cyber when practicing and in classes that are geared toward preparing for those types of competitions.

 This is an old project from my days programming NXT bricks for FTC robotics team 772.
 I created a music interpreter and compiler to convert a typed-up sheet music format into something a helper library on the NXT brick can play asynchronous to other running code.
 It includes a standalone application that lets you select files to play and includes a lyric engine in addition to the note engine.
 Also included are several transcribed music files that I made while on the team.
 The helper library is written in RobotC and the music interpreter and compiler is written in standard C.